About Maria Loyd

 Building a New Life in the U.S.

 In 2004, Maria moved to the United States to escape the dangers of Colombian political unrest.
-She arrived in New York City with no English skills but soon secured a well-paying job in the fashion industry in Manhattan, where she worked for several years.
+She arrived in New York City with no English skills but soon secured a well-paying job in the Beauty and fashion industry in Manhattan, where she worked for several years.